 4. Is there anything that’s still unclear for you about how my child learns?

 It’s important for you to know if teachers still have questions after reading the report.
 If so, you could ask them to speak to the evaluator.
-If teachers are comfortable with the information in the report, they are more likely to use the information.
+Teachers who are comfortable with the information in the report are more likely to use the information.

 5. How do you think you might change instruction for my child based on this information?